An Efficient Alternating Algorithm for ReLU-based Symmetric Matrix Decomposition: Introduction

 \section{Introduction}

+Low-rank matrix approximation plays a pivotal role in computational mathematics and data science, serving as a powerful framework for dimensionality reduction \cite{JiangFSHT23}, noise removal \cite{LiuLSXX20}, and efficient data representation \cite{ZhangXZF22}.
+In real-world applications, high-dimensional data often exhibit inherent low-rank structures due to underlying correlations or physical constraints.
+For example, in recommender systems, user-item preference matrices are approximately low-rank, enabling techniques like collaborative filtering to predict missing entries.
+Similarly, in signal processing and computer vision, principal component analysis (PCA) \cite{Jolliffe02} leverages low-rank approximations to extract dominant features while discarding redundant or noisy components.
+The efficiency of such approximations lies in their ability to capture essential information with significantly fewer parameters, reducing computational costs and storage requirements.

+While general low-rank approximation has been extensively studied, symmetric matrices-ubiquitous in applications like covariance estimation, graph Laplacians, and kernel methods-present unique challenges and opportunities.
+Symmetric structures arise naturally in scenarios where relationships are bidirectional, such as in similarity matrices or undirected networks.
+Approximating symmetric matrices under low-rank constraints not only preserves structural properties but also ensures interpretability, as in the case of spectral clustering or metric learning.
+Moreover, symmetry often allows for more efficient algorithms, exploiting properties like eigenvalue decomposition or the existence of orthogonal bases.
+Formally, given a symmteric matrix $M\in\mathbb{R}^{n\times n}$, the goal is to find a real-valued matrix $X$ with rank equal to or lower than that of $M$, i.e.,

-\IEEEPARstart{M}{any} machine learning problems seek to approximate a given matrix with a low-rank counterpart, often assuming the original matrix is inherently close to a low-rank form.
-However, in practice, many large-scale matrices are non-negative, sparse, yet inherently high-rank \cite{Saul22, Saul23}.
-Directly applying low-rank approximation to such data may fail to capture the underlying structure.
-To better understand the interplay between low-rankness and sparsity, it is essential to look beyond traditional linear algebra-based decomposition methods \cite{UdellHZB16, WrightM22}.
-In 2022, Saul \cite{Saul22} investigated the latent low-rank structure of non-negative sparse matrices.
-Specifically, given a non-negative sparse matrix $M$, their goal was to find a real-valued matrix $X$ with rank equal to or lower than that of $M$, using nonlinear matrix decomposition (NMD).
+This approximation serves as the foundation for numerous studies on matrix decomposition, completion, and related analyses.
+However, in practice, many large-scale matrices—such as those encountered in recommender systems, social networks, and biological data—exhibit non-negativity, sparsity, and inherently high-rank structures \cite{Saul22, Saul23}.
+Directly applying conventional low-rank approximation to such data may fail to capture their underlying complexity, as linear projections often overlook critical nonlinear dependencies and sparse patterns.
+To better model the interplay between low-rankness and sparsity, it is necessary to move beyond traditional linear algebra-based decomposition methods \cite{UdellHZB16, WrightM22}.
+In this work, we propose a Nonlinear Matrix Decomposition (NMD) framework designed to address these challenges.
+Specifically, given a symmetric matrix $M\in \mathbb{R}^{n\times n}$, our goal is to identify a real-valued matrix $X$ of equal or lower rank than $M$, such that

+where $f(\cdot)$ is an elementwise nonlinearity function.
+Building upon the framework in \cite{Saul22, Saul23}, for a non-negative sparse symmetric matrix $M$, our goal is to find a real-valued matrix $X$ with rank equal to or lower than that of $M$, using $f(\cdot)=\max(0,\cdot)$.
 That is,